robbjr21/AIPI561-Project2/README.md

 # AIPI561-Project2
 [![Python application test with Github Actions](https://github.com/robbjr21/AIPI561-Project2/actions/workflows/main.yml/badge.svg)](https://github.com/robbjr21/AIPI561-Project2/actions/workflows/main.yml)

 In Project 2 I created an AutoML solution using DataBricks on Azure.
-I found the Iris Dataset from Kaggle which is a highly explainable dataset with four features distinguishing three Types of Iris plants.
+I found the Iris Dataset from Kaggle which is a highly explainable dataset with four features distinguishing three types of Iris plants.

 I trained 200 models and selected a Decision Tree Model with the highest validation accuracy.
 I then downloaded this model as a pickle file and then loaded the model and operationalized it to handle dynamic user input from a streamlit front-end.